Parkland College - General Technology Information / FAQ (for Employees)

-In addition to the KnowledgeBase, Parkland College also offers employees and students FREE access to lynda.com which contains over 4,500 professional video tutorials created by industry experts on topics ranging from Microsoft Outlook to digital photography - online anytime, anywhere.
+In addition to the KnowledgeBase, Parkland College also offers employees and students FREE access to LinkedIn Learning (formerly lynda.com) which contains thousands of professional video tutorials created by industry experts on topics ranging from Microsoft Outlook to digital photography - online anytime, anywhere.
 Please navigate to https://go.parkland.edu/linkedinlearning OR click on the inLearning icon on https://my.parkland.edu.

 5. How will I receive notification if there is an issue or potential outage of one of Parkland’s systems such as Cobra?

-8. What if I want to access the installed client version of Outlook from my Parkland office computer?
+9. What if I want to access the installed client version of Outlook from my Parkland office computer?

-The client version of Outlook is more full-featured than the web version and it is installed on all Parkland office machines by default (for security reasons, it is not installed on any Parkland machines that are shared, including instructor stations, part-time faculty offices, etc. There will not be an icon for it on the desktop so you will want to search for Outlook via the start menu on Windows computers.
-You can then create a shortcut or pin it to your taskbar.
-The first time you access it, you will need to set it up.
-For instructions on how to do this, please see:
+The client version of Outlook is more full-featured than the web version and it is installed on all Parkland office machines by default (for security reasons, it is not installed on any Parkland machines that are shared, including instructor stations, part-time faculty offices, etc.).
+There will not be an icon for it on the desktop, so you will want to search for "Outlook" and select the "Outlook app."

-10. How do I access Wi-Fi at Parkland?
+12. How do I access Wi-Fi at Parkland?

 It is recommended that you use the “PCNet” SSID as opposed to the general “Parkland” network.
 The primary benefit of using “PCNet” is that it allows you to connect automatically without requiring you to sign in each day.
 Parkland Wi-Fi (Faculty and Staff Access) - Connecting to PCNet